Overview of databases, reference works and websites for research in Chinese Studies

 Additionally, the library has access to more than 4,500 Chinese language e-journals and thousands of e-books as well as procuring a limited amount of Japanese editions in the fields of China and Sinology.
 The Chinese collection grows annually with approx. 4000 titles, especially those originating from the People’s Republic of China itself.
 This increase is partly due to special projects and gift donations.
 Despite its apparent large quantity of information, what we have here in the library, is only a small drop in the ocean, compared to the enormous amount of literature China produces every year.

 The collection of Western literature includes 35,000 titles, a few hundred of non-current journals, and more than 100 running subscriptions on printed journals and newspapers.
 We have the most diverse Western language collection regarding China within Europe, which is mostly due to the history of the collection (which has been accumulating for over a century), but also due to the fact that literature in the English, French and German languages are also kept up.
 When relevant publications appear in Dutch, these are also acquired.

-Rare and special collections of Chinese books formerly stored in the Van Gulik Room, named after the Dutch diplomat scholar Robert van Gulik as it contains a large part of his personal collection of rare books, have been moved to the main University Library.
-They are part of the Asian Library and are accessible in the Special Collections Reading Room.
+The rare and special collections of Chinese books mainly consists of a large part of the personal collection of the Dutch diplomat scholar Robert van Gulik.
+This collections is accessible in the Special Collections Reading Room.
 The oldest printed books in our library date back to the early 15th century.

 Chinese Academic Journals (CAJ)